garwin00/LectureNotes/ixd102-wk3-lecturenotes.md

 Jessica Hische - Not a type designer but worth looking at.
 Started Daily Drop Cap.

-Marian Bantjes - Canadian type designer - very docorative - both pattern and type.
+Marian Bantjes - Canadian type designer very decorative - Work with both pattern and type.

 SI Scott - art neuveau works by hand